-To secure sufficient capacity and energy, FMPA forecasts each ARP Participant's electrical power demand and energy requirements on an individual basis and aggregates the results into a forecast for the entire ARP.
+To secure sufficient capacity and energy, FMPA forecasts each ARP Participant's electrical power demand and energy requirements from the ARP on an individual basis and aggregates the results into a forecast for the ARP.
 The following discussion summarizes the load forecasting process and the results of the load forecast contained in this Ten-Year Site Plan.